 If you're looking to report the carbon emissions of your business, you'll likely come across the three scopes of emissions.
 You can think of the three scopes as categories that help you — and anyone you need to report to — understand the contribution of your business to climate change.

 In this guide, we'll run through the main differences between the three scopes, and outline why you should start measuring your own greenhouse gas (GHG) emissions.

 What are the three scopes of emissions?

 The 3 scopes of emissions are direct emissions (Scope 1), indirect emissions (Scope 2), and value chain emissions (Scope 3).
 Together, these make up what is sometimes called an organisation's carbon footprint.

 The scopes are defined by the Greenhouse Gas Protocol, an international standard for measuring and reporting GHG emissions.
 These emissions categories help organisations understand — and report on — their impact in a standardised way.

 Unless a company has unusually large energy consumption, the largest category of emissions for most businesses is Scope 3.
 This is also the hardest to measure — though as we outline below, tools like CarbonTrail are using AI to automate emissions reporting, including more complex value chain emissions.

 A closer look at Scope 1, 2, and 3 Emissions

-Scope 1 Emissions
+Scope 1: Direct Emissions